Saving Taxes!

 Income | 60-80 years | 80 years & above |

 Under the new tax regime, the tax slabs are the same regardless of the age.
-The Budget 2024 has revised the tax slabs in the New Regime for FY 2024-25, providing taxpayers with an extra opportunity to save Rs.
-17,500 in taxes.
-The comparison between the tax slabs post-budget and pre-budget is as follows:
+The tax slabs for the FY 2024-25 (AY 2025-26) are as follows: